-Out of the five senses, hearing might be one of the most cherished, but when you're coping with a noisy coworker, it doesn't feel that way.
+Hearing is one of our cherished senses, but when you're coping with a noisy coworker, it doesn't feel that way.
 When you want to turn down the volume in your work area a few notches, the right acoustic tools make all the difference.
 Our growing line of UPLIFT Acoustic products dampen and reduce noise, so you can spend your mental energy working and not trying to block out the next office distraction.

 Acoustic Privacy Panels are stylish and functional desktop additions, delivering your desk a more sound-sheltered setup by blocking up to 80% of noise that comes into contact with the .6 inch thick Polyester fiber board panels.
 Side Acoustic Privacy Panels allow you to create that total "work sanctuary" that keeps the ideas flowing and background noise out of mind.
 Whatever your acoustic needs, we're here to deliver you the products that help you achieve the quiet and discreet office you seek.